Banana Oat Waffles

 - ¼ tsp vanilla extract

+Add all of the ingredients to a blender and blend until smooth.
 If you are using any add-ins, gently stir them into the blended batter.

-Pour a small amount of batter into a waffle maker and cook according to your waffle maker instructions.
+Pour a small amount of batter into the preheated waffle maker and cook according to your waffle maker's instructions.
+I cooked them for 3.5 to 4 minutes in the mini dash waffle maker.
+Slice into strips, or serve as is!

 - I use this nutribullet blender to blend the ingredients into a smooth batter.